jrandj/aws-solutions-architect-associate/README.md

     * Global Tables provides managed multi-master, multi-region replication.
 It is based on DynamoDB streams.
 Replication latency is under 1 second.

-	* DynamoDB Accelerator (DAX) is a caching soluton that can reduce DynamoDB response times from milliseconds to microseconds.
+    * DynamoDB Accelerator (DAX) is a caching solution that can reduce DynamoDB response times from milliseconds to microseconds.
 The cache is highly available and lives inside the VPC you specify.
 You determine the node size and count for the cluster, TTL for the data, and maintenance windows for changes and updates.

 1. Amazon ElastiCache.

     * ElastiCache is a managed version of 2 open-source technologies: Memcached and Redis.
-Memcached is a simple database caching solution with no failover, backups or multi-AZ support.
+Memcached is a simple database caching solution with no failover, backups, or multi-AZ support.
 Redis is a caching solution but can also function as a standalone database, which can provide backups, failover, and multi-AZ support.

 1. Amazon Keyspaces (for Apache Cassandra).

     * Amazon Keyspaces (for Apache Cassandra) is a scalable, highly available, and managed Apache Cassandra–compatible database service.
 With Amazon Keyspaces, you can run your Cassandra workloads on AWS using the same Cassandra application code and developer tools that you use today.
 You don’t have to provision, patch, or manage servers, and you don’t have to install, maintain, or operate software

 1. Amazon Neptune.

     * Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
 The core of Amazon Neptune is a purpose-built, high-performance graph database engine optimized for storing billions of relationships and querying the graph with milliseconds latency.

 1. Amazon Quantum Ledger Database (Amazon QLDB).

     * Amazon Quantum Ledger Database (QLDB) is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log.

 1. Amazon RDS.